Making the most of your master

 The master bedroom or suite is a very functional and beautiful space, creating a wonderful ambience for its occupants.

-We spoke to Micaela Austin, Henley Design Team Leader, to talk us through the differences between the master suite and master bedroom and why this space is so special.
+We spoke to Abbie O'Connor, Interior Design Consultant, to talk us through the differences between the master suite and master bedroom and why this space is so special.

 Suite vs bedroom

-According to Micaela, size does not always play a part in telling the difference between a room and a master Suite retreat.
+According to Abbie, size does not always play a part in telling the difference between a room and a master Suite retreat.